 - 8 What are the downsides of a Media FAM trip?

 - 9 Are you going to say anything negative, when it has all been paid for?

-It was ironic that this year, Gordon and I have gone on 5 group Media FAM trips so far, considering that we have been avoiding them up until now.
+It was ironic that in 2016, Gordon and I went on 5 group Media FAM trips, considering that we had been avoiding them up until then.
 One of our beliefs was that traveling with other people has more con’s than pro’s, and also ironic, that one of our most successful articles on our site is Traveling with Other People – the Dont’s and the Dont’s.

 Why did we change our minds?

 Our business model is all about our readers, and bringing you information that will help you discover new and different things.
 It is also about bringing to the table some left of center experiences, and we have been able to do this particularly with our travels to lesser known areas of Indonesia, like visiting Manado in Northern Sulawesi Indonesia, exploring the Spice Islands of Maluku and Raja Ampat (you can read all about Raja Ampat here) which we got to experience on group Media FAM trips.

 I have listed some of our Media FAM trips at the bottom of this article.
 There are some others we have done, but the content belongs to the magazines we freelance for.
 Since then we have been privileged to work with some amazing companies all over the world.
 Since then we have worked with Rail Plus doing the Indian Pacific train from one side of Australia to the other.
 Been to the Hydo Majestic in the Blue Mountains, explored Mayfield Garden, discovered the regional city of Bathurst, and quite a few more.

 How does a Media FAM trip work?

 In our case, and in many cases, we were contacted by different companies or organizations who felt our site was a good match for the Media FAM trip, and we felt that what they offered was a good match for our readers.